Generic HTTP

 Outbound HTTP calls auto-capture as generic spans.
 Upgrade to trackLlmCall when tokens matter.

-Install the HTTP instrumentor and every outbound request inside wrap your agent becomes a function span with method, URL, status, and duration.
+Install the HTTP instrumentor and every outbound request inside wrap your agent becomes a generic span with method, URL, status, and duration.
 Use this for tools that hit external APIs, or as a fallback for an LLM endpoint Trodo doesn't auto-instrument.

 What's captured